AbhikChowdhury6/airQualPi/README.md

 - figure out how to get the write code to work with the SMBUS i2c bus
 - repeat the sensor and read data functions, but moudularize it more

+a few whitngs to do
+- implement a way for read data to check if the data is ready
+- handle hz less than 1

 so now the bme 280 capture is working!